 Elizabeth was shown numerous photographs over several months in an attempt to identify the attacker.
 Three photographs of Lawrence J. Miller Jr., an employee at a federal correctional facility, were included in the sets shown to her and she failed to identify Miller as her assailant.

 It wasn’t until April 1982, after being shown a newer photograph of Miller, that she identified him as the attacker.
 Two months later, she had a chance encounter with Miller at a local department store and identified him as her attacker at that point as well.
 William was unable to identify his attacker.

 Prior to Miller’s trial, a man named Daniel Johnston approached Miller and his wife and said that he knew Miller wasn’t the real criminal.
-Miller reported this to investigators.
-A sheriff questioned Johnston, who gave an alibi later determined to be false.
-Johnston also stated at one point that he would not deny that he was the attacker, but would not admit it.
-In talking with law enforcement officials, including during a taped interview that occurred before Miller’s trial, Johnston insisted repeatedly that Miller did not commit the crime.
-The tape of the interview was not turned over to Miller’s attorney.
+Miller reported this to the Putnam County Sheriff’s Department and an officer then questioned Johnston.
+During interrogation, Johnston repeated insisted that Miller was innocent.
+Johnston stated at one point that he would not deny that he was the attacker, but would not admit it.